CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Starter Movement

-If you are at a Haven/Darkhaven, the new site may be a site that lists your current site as its nearest Haven/ Darkhaven.
-The new site may also be another Haven/ Darkhaven that lists a site path to your current Haven/ Darkhaven.
+If you are at a Haven/Darkhaven, the new site may be a site that lists your current site as its nearest Haven/Darkhaven.
+The new site may also be another Haven/Darkhaven that lists a site path to your current Haven/Darkhaven.

 If you are not at a Haven/Darkhaven, the new site must be the nearest Haven/Darkhaven as listed on the site card.